gawati/gawati-docs/docs/source/setup/setup-essentials.rst

 We use two (2) instances of `eXistdb`_

 #.
 Backend - the main data repository / active data
 #.
 Staging - data in transit / for syncronisation

 All services except for a (1) frontend Apache instance will be listening on 127.0.0.1 only.
-These installation instructions will be converged into an installer tool at a later stage.

 Jetty
 =====

 `jetty`_ binaries will be installed into /opt for shared use.
-Iz will be configured with configuration files in "start.d" directory.
+It will be configured with configuration files in "start.d" directory.

 The Gawati jetty-base environment will be installed into a separate user account.
 A JETTY_BASE folder will be created in that users ~/apps/ folder.
 A link to its jetty installation in /opt will be created inside JETTY_BASE called "jettyserver".
 JETTY_HOME will be configured as JETTY_BASE/jettyserver.

 Jetty will be installed as a system service starting with the boot process.

 eXistdb
 =======

 Two (2) instances of `eXistdb`_ will be created.
 Each instance under a dedicated user account. eXistdb will be installed in folder ~/apps/existdb with data in ~/apps/existdata.
-A random generated password will be configured for user "admin" which is displayed during installation.
+A random generated password will be configured for user "admin" and is displayed during installation.

 The backend instance of eXistdb will be installed as a system service starting with the boot process.

 Downloads
 =========